MAY 8, 2020. [ABOVE PHOTO: PIXABAY]

 Thus, there was a point to the pope’s dangerous idolatry.
 It was, precisely, to show that the forbidden act was not dangerous.
 That one could worship a false fertility goddess—in St. Peter’s Basilica, no less—and not a thing would happen.
 Life would remain unchanged.
 Life would go on uninterrupted.
 Pope Francis intended this act as the ultimate proof against Christianity.
 And against Christ.

 It would be an understatement to say that things didn’t go as the pope expected.
 Things changed all right.
 Everything changed.
-All around the world, the bustling cities have become ghost towns:
+All around the world, bustling cities were transformed into ghost towns:

 This sinister zoom in makes me think of a Hitchcock movie.@the CrushedBones, Laurence England, Twitter